Ministerial Preparation: A call to Ministry

 To register for Supervised Ministry, find the Registration Agreement form HERE.
 In addition to your supervising pastor and the District Coordinator of Supervised Ministry, you will submit a number of assignments and reports to theSupervised Ministry instructor.
 This instructor serves in a manner similar to any other Wesleyan correspondence course instructor.
 He or she receives and evaluates the Supervision Logs and Trimester Reports/Evaluations from the supervising pastor.
 The instructor submits your final grade for each trimester.

 There is an Application for Supervised Ministry Credit for those who have already spent significant time in ministry under the supervision and mentoring of an experienced pastor.
-This can be found on the Forms tab of the Student Portal.
+This can be found on the Forms tab of the Student Portal or you can download it HERE.
 The application will need to be reviewed by the DBMD, and returned to ECD with a signature and recommendation.

 The District Board of Ministerial Development (DBMD) guides a student through the on-going process of discernment, development, and formation.
 You can download forms below: